zzmp/pwn/README.md

 pwn
 ====

-A <100 SLOC mangling of the JavaScript eventing system.
+A <100 SLOC mangling of a JavaScript eventing system.

 ---